drewrwilson/lestandsjs/README.md

 * Backend: Right now the backend is a static mockup of an RESTful json API.
 In the future it will be a NodeJS Express application.
 We have not yet decided what kind of datastore we will use.

 # How do I run application locally?
-1. clone the repo to your local machine:
+1. fork then clone this repo to your local machine:

   `git clone xxx `
 2. change directories to your new directory: